 Risk and reward are inexorably intertwined.
 Only the weak, naive, and immature believe that they can have it all without risking anything.
 A sign of maturity is understanding that anything in life worth having is a risky endeavor.

-6) Maturity means accepting the harsh truths about life
+You accept the harsh truths about life

 Naivety is a gift to children and a curse to adults.